spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202108.0/merchant-portal-core-cms-feature-integration.md

 ---
 title: Marketplace Merchant Portal Core feature + CMS integration
 last_updated: Mar 31, 2021
-description: This document describes how to integrate the Merchant Portal Core feature into a Spryker project.
+description: This document describes how to integrate the Merchant Portal Core + CMS feature into a Spryker project.
 template: feature-integration-guide-template
 ---